-DISORDERING Dance: neuroqueering a choreographic practice
+DISORDERING Dance: Neuroqueering a Choreographic Practice

 Illustrations by Aby Watson, taken from practice research project ‘The Index of Embodiment’

-Disordering Dance is the body of Aby's doctoral studies at The Royal Conservatoire of Scotland
+Disordering Dance is the body of Aby's doctoral studies at The Royal Conservatoire of Scotland and university of st. andrews

 ABSTRACT: